Bishkek: Mass public transport

-Public transportation includes buses, electric trolleybuses, and public vans (alternatively known as minibuses or known in Russian as marshrutka).
-The first bus and trolley bus services in Bishkek were introduced in 1934 and 1951, respectively.
+Public transportation includes buses and public vans (alternatively known as minibuses or marshrutki in Russian).
+Trolleybuses were previously used, but were phased out in 2024.
+The first bus and trolleybus services in Bishkek were introduced in 1934 and 1951, respectively.

 Taxi cabs can be found throughout the city.

 The city is considering designing and building a light rail system.

 Commuter and long-distance buses

 There are two main bus stations in Bishkek.
 The smaller old Eastern Bus Station is primarily the terminal for minibusses to various destinations within or just beyond the eastern suburbs, such as Kant, Tokmok, Kemin, Issyk Ata, or the Korday border crossing.

 Long-distance regular bus and minibus services to all parts of the country, as well as to Almaty (the largest city in neighbouring Kazakhstan) and Kashgar, China, run mostly from the newer grand Western Bus Station; only a smaller number run from the Eastern Station.

-The Dordoy Bazaar on the north-eastern outskirts of the city also contains makeshift terminals for frequent minibusses to suburban towns in all directions (from Sokuluk in the west to Tokmak in the east) and to some buses taking traders to Kazakhstan and Siberia.
+The Dordoy Bazaar on the north-eastern outskirts of the city also contains makeshift terminals for frequent minibuses and shared taxis to suburban towns in all directions (from Sokuluk in the west to Tokmok in the east), with some buses taking traders to Kazakhstan and Siberia.

 Rail

-As of 2007, the Bishkek-2 railway station sees only a few trains a day.
-It offers a popular three-day train service from Bishkek to Moscow.
+As of 2026, the Bishkek-2 railway station sees only a few trains a day.
+It offers a popular three-day train service from Bishkek to Moscow, as well as once-daily commuter services wesbound to Kaindy and eastbound to Tokmok.

-There are also long-distance trains that leave for Siberia (Novosibirsk and Novokuznetsk), via Almaty, over the TurkSib route, and to Yekaterinburg (Sverdlovsk) in the Urals, via Astana.
+There are also long-distance trains that leave for Siberia (Novosibirsk and Novokuznetsk), via Almaty, over the TurkSib route, and to Yekaterinburg in the Urals, via Astana.
 These services are remarkably slow (over 48 hours to Yekaterinburg), due to long stops at the border and the indirect route (the trains first have to go west for more than a 100 km before they enter the main TurkSib line and can continue to the east or north).
 For example, as of the fall of 2008, train No. 305 Bishkek-Yekaterinburg was scheduled to take 11 hours to reach the Shu junction—a distance of some 269 km by rail, and less than half of that by road.